Facebook Platform: Mobile platform

-The UI framework for the mobile website is based on Xhp, the Javelin Javascript library, and WURFL.
+The UI framework for the mobile website is based on Xhp, the Javelin JavaScript library, and WURFL.
 The mobile platform has grown dramatically in popularity since its launch.
 In December 2012, the number of users signing into the site from mobile devices exceeded web-based logins for the first time.

 Reception

 Many Facebook application developers have attempted to create viral applications.
 Stanford University even offered a class in the Fall of 2007, entitled Computer Science (CS) 377W: "Create Engaging Web Applications Using Metrics and Learning on Facebook".
 Numerous applications created by the class were highly successful, and ranked amongst the top Facebook applications, with some achieving over 3.5 million users in a month.

 In 2011, The Guardian expressed concerns that users publishing content through a third party provider are exposed to losing their web positioning if their service is removed; and the open graph could force connecting web presence to Facebook social services even for people using their own publishing channels.
 In June 2018, The New York Times criticized Facebook's partnerships with device manufacturers, writing that the data available to these manufacturers "raise concerns about the company's privacy protections and compliance with a 2011 consent decree with the Federal Trade Commission."

+Facebook Platform is relatively unknown to the general public, with no notable occurrences relating to it, as the privacy policy and terms and conditions are regularly updated.